RichardLitt/burntfen.com/index.md

       i was the front end developer for this idea-sharing site</p>

       <h5><a href="http://www.sadyoungman.com">sad young man</a></h5><p>
-      i am releasing a book of poetry and drawings at some point</p>
+      i am working on a book of poetry and drawings</p>

       <h5><a href="http://octobuild.com/">octobuild</a></h5><p>
       i administer a month long online hackathon of sorts in october</p>